isomerpages/mindef-ndp2022/_about/stories.md

 who focus on facilitating the overcoming of personal challenges, breaking personal barriers and venturing beyond social conventions.
 The dance school celebrates diversity and often feature differently-abled performers, as well as dancers with ASD.
-Click [here](https://www.youtube.com/watch?v=WE7VcR9XouQ) to watch a performance by Dance Spectrum. </p>
+Click <a href="https://www.youtube.com/watch?v=WE7VcR9XouQ">here</a> to watch a performance by Dance Spectrum. </p>
             </td>
         </tr>